tjamcas/DJ4E-ClassNotes/3-DjangoFeaturesAndLibraries/DjangoFeaturesAndLibraries_Week4_Notes.md

 #### Using the Django Shell to Explore One-to-Many Models

 -	To run the Django shell type: `python manage.py shell`
-    -	In creating the Django shell, this command causes the settings.py file to be read for all the listed applications, preloads the applications, and then gives you a shell.
+    -	In creating the Django shell, this command causes the `settings.py` file to be read for all the listed applications, preloads the applications, and then gives you a shell.

 #### Loading One-to-Many Data using a Django Batch Script

 -	Assume you have some source of data, perhaps in .CSV format, and you want to rad and put it into the database – but not manually by hand. here is how you write a script to load data into your Django models after you define those Django models.
--	Running scripts is part of a feature of Django called the Django extensions.
+-	Running scripts is part of a feature of Django called Django extensions.
     -	Go into your virtual environment and type: `pip3 install django-extensions`
     -	After you install it, you have to put a link into your `settings.py`, specifically
         -	`ProjectName/ProjectName/settings.py`